-When the sun goes down, we take back the night for survivors of sexual assault, domestic/dating violence,
+On April 14, we take back the night for survivors of sexual assault, domestic/dating violence,

-and stalking.
+and stalking with the Virtual Survivor Speak Out.
 Let your voice be heard!

 residents.
 Participants, often carrying anti-violence signs and chanting anti-violence and empowerment messages, march through the IUP campus and the Indiana community.